davinomjr/tax-calculator/README.md

 # Tax Calculator

 This application is a REST API used for calculating taxes from a shopping basket.
-It was built using a Clean (Hexagonal) architecture using clean code principles.
+It was built using a Clean (Hexagonal) architecture and clean code principles.

 The project has the following set of features:
 - Given a order basket, print the receipt details with the name of all items and their price (with taxes) rounded up to the nearest 0.05, along with the extra taxes and total